OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 against these and similar attacks to fully physically isolate your process memory from all other untrusted processes.

-Nevertheless, in highly sensitive environments, protecting secrets in memory can be a valuable additional layer of security.
+Despite the implementation difficulties, in highly sensitive environments, protecting secrets in memory can be a valuable additional layer of security.
 For example, in scenarios where an advanced attacker can cause a system to crash and gain access to a memory dump, they may be able to extract secrets from it.
 Therefore, carefully safeguarding